 Field-hunting tip

-Look in oxidized hydrothermal sulfide deposits country — that is the host setting where misakiite typically forms.
+Look in oxidized hydrothermal sulfide deposits country, the host setting where misakiite typically forms.
 If you start seeing posnjakite, gypsum, birnessite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts habit, so train your eye for that shape before scanning the outcrop.